sigmacomputing/sigmaquickstarts/site/sigmaguides/src/functions_period_over_period_analysis/functions_period_over_period_analysis.md

 <strong>NOTE:</strong><br> PoP features can be used in tables, pivot tables, and visualizations.
 </aside>

-For this example we are interested in holiday sales in December, from 2022 and 2023.
-To do this, we will use Sigma's PoP wizard to create a grouped table that shows the percentage change, year over year.
+For this example we are interested in holiday sales in December, over time.
+To do this, we will use Sigma's PoP wizard to create a grouped table that shows the revenue, amount of difference, and percentage change year over year.

 Open the `Revenue` column's menu and select `Add column via` > `Period over period comparison...`: